132nd-vWing/OPEH-Brief/README.md

 ### Syrian army:

-The Syrian 5th corps is deployed along the ISR-SYR border still East of UNDOF line "BRAVO" (The Eastern border of the 1974 demilitarized zone)
+The Syrian 7th corps is deployed along the ISR-SYR border still East of UNDOF line "BRAVO" (The Eastern border of the 1974 demilitarized zone)

-5th corps consists primarily of 3 divisions:
+7th corps consists primarily of 3 divisions:

-51st armored division is deployed along the Northern part of the border from just South of Mt.Hermon.
+71st armored division is deployed along the Northern part of the border from just South of Mt.Hermon.

-52nd mechanized division is deployed further South.
+72nd mechanized division is deployed further South.

-53rd motorized division is holding a rear position.
+73rd motorized division is holding a rear position.

-Both 51st and 52nd divisions are presumed to be staging for an offensive into the Israeli-held Golan Heights.
-The 53rd motorized division is presumed to be standing ready to either support either the 51st or 52nd or to exploit success of either of the divisions.
+Both 71st and 72nd divisions are presumed to be staging for an offensive into the Israeli-held Golan Heights.
+The 73rd motorized division is presumed to be standing ready to either support either the 71st or 72nd or to exploit success of either of the divisions.

+The Syrian 8th and 9th corps are deployed further North-East around DAMASCUS.
+The 8th is believed to be a strategic reserve while the 9th is presumed to be guarding DAMASCUS and the Syrian high leadership.

-The Syrian 6th corps is deployed further North-East near DAMASCUS.
-Only indications available are for the 61st armored division staging West of DAMASCUS.
-This division is presumed to be part of the guard placed around DAMASCUS but is also positioned close to several roads leading from Syria into Lebanon.
-It is therefore believed that this division can be used to flank the Israeli forces in the Golan and attack from Lebanon soil to the South.
-This coarse of action (COA) is however not supported by any further data at this time.
+Of the 8th corps, the 81st armored division is identified to be staging West of DAMASCUS.
+Its location is close to several roads leading from Syria into Lebanon.
+It is therefore believed that this division may be used for maneuvering West into Lebanon for two possible objectives:

+1)  Deploy in a defensive stance to defend the BEIRUT-DAMASCUS highway which is a vital supply-line (And might be threatened by an Israeli offensive into Lebanon)
+2)  Advance South to threaten or to attack the Israeli border into the Galilee area, threatening KIRYAT-SHMONA and other Israeli population centers in the area.

 ### Hezbollah